digitallyinduced/ihp/Guide/testing.markdown

             it "calling NewPostAction will render a new form" $ withContext do mockActionStatus NewPostAction `shouldReturn` status200

-            it "creates a new post" do
-                response <- callActionWithParams CreatePostAction [("title", "Post title"), ("body", "Body of post")]
+            it "creates a new post" $ withContext do response <- callActionWithParams CreatePostAction [("title", "Post title"), ("body", "Body of post")]

                 let (Just location) = (lookup "Location" (responseHeaders response))